 In any case, be prepared for windy conditions, and either bring along an extra layer or a good support crew to help with clothing choices.
 This section is sometimes icy, if the higher elevations around Fairbanks have gotten an early snow.

-On the return to the saddle between the two peaks of Ester Dome, you’ll pass Exchange Zone Two.
-Marathon runners will be directed to the right of the exchange zone, while relay runners will enter the exchange zone.
+On the return to the saddle between the two peaks of Ester Dome, marathon runners will be directed to the right.
 All runners then continue down Ester Dome Road, climbing almost all the way back up to Ullrhavn, where you’ll make a right turn onto a single track trail that goes a short ways through the woods.
 This section is rocky and rooty, although not as bad as some sections you’ve already passed.